-Let us now see how the question is presented through the use of the word &#8220;*law*&#8221; to the exclusion of &#8220;covenant and institutions.&#8221; It is said, &#8220;God punishes the sinner, but He does not abrogate His laws on account of sins.&#8221; And who imagines such a thing, if it is a question of abrogating the authority of the law?
-But God certainly has set the whole covenant of the law aside, and the whole system from beginning to end, viewed as being the principle of God&#8217;s relationship with man on the earth.
+Let us now see how the question is presented through the use of the word "*law*," to the exclusion of "covenant and institutions."
+It is said, "God punishes the sinner, but He does not abrogate His laws on account of sins."
+And who imagines such a thing, if it is a question of abrogating the authority of the law?
+But God certainly has set the whole covenant of the law aside, and the whole system from beginning to end, viewed as being the principle of God's relationship with man on the earth.
 No one would dare deny it, not even an unbelieving Jew, who suffers the consequence of it.
-He expects something better&#8212;the coming of the Messiah.
+He expects something better -- the coming of the Messiah.
 To pretend that the change has not taken place is folly, it is the denial of Christianity: to present the thing as if it meant that God abrogates His laws because man has sinned is a wretched quibble, worthy of the cause it is employed to uphold.

-Then it is said that, since I acknowledge that the New Testament dispensation is not yet at an end, and that the new covenant consequently still continues, &#8220;it is a strict duty of obedience for the churches, to return to what it teaches, no doubt according to the measure of what is possible.&#8221; Certainly, as far as regards my walk in the position in which God has placed me; but the question is quite different here.
+Then it is said that, since I acknowledge that the New Testament dispensation is not yet at an end, and that the new covenant consequently still continues, "it is a strict duty of obedience for the churches, to return to what it teaches, no doubt according to the measure of what is possible."
+Certainly, as far as regards my walk in the position in which God has placed me; but the question is quite different here.
 This is it: Am I placed by God in a position which authorizes me to establish elders? and where ought I to establish them?
 In every town?
 This is truly what Titus had to do.
 And you, the Evangelical Church at Geneva, you do not pretend to do so outside of Geneva.
 You are not therefore in the position to which these instructions are addressed.
-This is what I deny&#8212; *your authority.* Your teaching here is, however, very harmless. *Obedience, according to the measure of what is possible,* you say, is a *duty;* and you affirm that it is possible to fulfil it.
+This is what I deny -- *your authority*.
+Your teaching here is, however, very harmless. *Obedience, according to the measure of what is possible*, you say, is a *duty*; and you affirm that it is possible to fulfil it.
 Be assured that Mr. Darby does not at all deny that it is possible to fulfil duty, that is, according to the measure of what is possible.
 On the contrary, he is struck with the wisdom of your remarks.
 There is only one thing you have forgotten here, namely, that the word *possible* is a relative word, and that it answers to the power of him who acts.
 It is your power that I question.
 One may have the pretension to appoint elders;

 {330}